andrewchungxam/ThoughtsAndPrayersThree/README.md

 1) Saving data to Cosmos DB
 2) Synchronization at startup between local and remote storage

-For clarify and simplicity, all the code as been put into the most convenient and obvious places.
-However, at this point, with the existance of both a web service and a local store - there needs to be some synchronization/coordination.
+For clarity and simplicity, all the code has been put into the most convenient and obvious places.
+However with the introduction of both a web service and a local store - there needs to be some synchronization/coordination.
 Code will need to become slightly more modular -- the entry point where you will begin to see this is in the OnAppearing of View Model of the List Page.